Pte Frederick Thomas Berry 16-A-12

-Frederick was born on August 22 1908 in Regina Saskatchewan as the son of Thomas Charles and Margaret Ann Berry-Lewis.
+Frederick was born on August 22 1908 in Regina Saskatchewan, the son of Thomas Charles and Margaret Ann Berry-Lewis.
 He was the husband of Sadie May Berry, of Vancouver BC.
-His brother was Frank L. Berry and half-brothers were Raymond H. and Arthur S. Berry and sisters May Clark-Berry and Muriel Darney-Berry.
+His brother was Frank L. Berry and his half-brothers were Raymond H. and Arthur S. Berry and sisters were May Clark-Berry and Muriel Darney-Berry.
 His both parents were already deceased when he enlisted.

 His profession was a lumber checker and crane operator in a mill and of belief the United Church.
 His hobbies were: auto mechanics, carpentry, occasionally dances, reading a little and sports: swimming, fishing, skiing, tennis and golf.